Sámi people: Visual arts

-In addition to Duodji (Sámi handicraft), there is a developing area of contemporary Sámi visual art.
+In addition to duodji, there is a developing area of contemporary Sámi visual art.
 Galleries such as Sámi Dáiddaguovddáš (Sami Center for Contemporary Art) are being established.

 Dance

 Unlike many other Indigenous peoples, traditional dance is generally not a visible manifestation of Sámi identity.
 This has led to a common misconception that Sámi, at least in western Sápmi, have no traditional dance culture.

 The Sámi modern dance company Kompani Nomad looked to old descriptions of shamanistic rituals and behaviors to identify "lost" Sámi dances and reimagine them through contemporary dance.
-An example is the lihkadus (ecstasy dance) described in sources from the 16th and 17th centuries, but which was adapted by Swedish–Sámi priest Lars Levi Laestadius, who brought it and other Sámi traditions into the Church of Sweden as part of the Laestadianism movement.
+An example is the lihkadus (ecstasy dance) described in sources from the 16th and 17th centuries, which was adapted by Laestadius, who brought it and other Sámi traditions into the Church of Sweden as part of the Laestadianism movement.

 Partner and group dancing have been a part of Skolt Sámi culture and among Sámi on the Kola Peninsula since at least the second half of the 1800s.
-These square dances, couple dances, circle dances, and singing games are influenced by Karelian and Northern Russian dance cultures, likely under the influence of Russian traders, military service under the tsar, and the Russian Orthodox Church.
+These square dances, couples dances, circle dances, and singing games are influenced by Karelian and Northern Russian dance cultures, likely under the influence of Russian traders, military service under the tsar, and the Russian Orthodox Church.
 This eastern Sápmi dance tradition has been more continuous and has been adapted by modern Sámi dance companies such as Johtti Kompani.